2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in Michigan

 On average, engineering-related fields graduates from Eastern Michigan take out $29,867 in student loans while working on their Bachelor's Degree.

 You’ll be in good company if you decide to attend Michigan Technological University.
 It ranked #3 on our 2023 Most Popular Engineering-Related Fields Bachelor’s Degree Schools in Michigan list.
-Located in the town of Houghton, Michigan Tech is a public school with a moderately-sized student population.
+Located in the town of Houghton, Michigan Tech is a public college with a medium-sized student population.

 Of the 17 students majoring in engineering-related fields at Michigan Tech, 53% are male and 47% are female.